What is Andropause?

 Andropause is not a disease.
-Remember that it is a natural process your body is going through.
+It is a natural process your body goes through as you age.

 A major cause of its symptoms is the testicles’ decrease in testosterone production, but other hormones can be involved.
 Dehydroepiandrosterone (DHEA) is a steroid hormone that your body makes and turns into sex hormones, including testosterone.
 Your DHEA levels decline naturally too, starting at about age 30.
 Also, as you age, your level of sex hormone-binding globulin (SHBG) begins to increase.
 SHBG deactivates some of the testosterone circulating in your blood, lowering your level of usable — bioavailable — testosterone.

 Men who suffer from andropause symptoms typically have less bioavailable testosterone in their blood.
-This means there may not be enough to adequately supply the cells and tissues throughout the body that use it.
+This means there may not be enough to adequately supply the cells and tissues throughout the body.

 If you have symptoms that suggest andropause, discuss them with your doctor.
-There is a blood test that measures the level of bioavailable testosterone in your blood.
+There is a blood test that measures your level of bioavailable testosterone.

-Some of the symptoms of andropause can also be caused by other factors, including medication side effects, thyroid problems, depression, diabetes, high blood pressure, and excessive alcohol use.
-Your doctor may want to check some of these possibilities too.
-There also are underlying conditions such as obstructive sleep apnea that can affect testosterone levels.
-If these conditions are identified and treated, your testosterone can return to a normal level on its own.
+Your provider may want to check some of these possibilities too.
+There are underlying conditions such as obstructive sleep apnea that can affect testosterone levels as well.
+If these conditions are identified and addressed, your testosterone may return to a therapeutic level on its own.

 Testosterone levels vary greatly among men.
-Some men have a lower than normal testosterone level without signs or symptoms.
-In this case, no treatment is needed.
-However, if you are having uncomfortable symptoms of andropause, your doctor may prescribe medications to replace the hormones you are lacking.
-Testosterone replacement is the most common treatment.
-It may provide relief from your symptoms.
-Your doctor will help you decide if testosterone treatment is right in your situation.
+Some men have a lower-than-average testosterone levels without noticeable signs or symptoms.
+In this case, therapy may not be needed.
+However, if you are experiencing symptoms of andropause that negatively affect your daily life, your doctor may prescribe medications to replace the hormones you are lacking.
+Testosterone replacement is the most common therapy, and it may provide relief from your symptoms.
+Your doctor will help you decide if testosterone therapy is right in your situation.

 Making simple lifestyle changes like quitting smoking, exercising regularly, and reducing stress can help support your treatment and may be recommended by your physician as well.